 This may be due to a congested liver or gallbladder.
 See your MD.

-3. Do you have occasional heartburn 1/2 – 1 hour after a meal?
+3. Do you have occasional heartburn 30 minutes to a 1 hour after a meal?

 Starting at about a half hour after a meal, acid from the stomach may irritate the small intestine if there is a lack of healthy bile flow to buffer the acid.